Starsakary/TronjDocument/mddocs/RPC_APIs.md

 **THROWS**

-IllegalException, if the parameters are not correct.
+IllegalException, if the parameters are not correct or the difference between startNum and endNum is greater than 100.

 **EXAMPLE**